 Medicare Advantage in Alabama

-Medicare Advantage (Part C) plans combine the components of original Medicare with additional coverage, like prescription drug, vision, and dental.
+Medicare Advantage (Part C) plans combine the components of original Medicare with additional coverage, like prescription drugs, vision, and dental.

 These plans are sold through and administered by private insurance providers and are considered a full replacement for original Medicare.
 You choose the insurance company and plan type that best suits your needs.